AdobeDocs/experience-manager-learn.en/help/cloud-service/caching/cdn-cache-hit-ratio-analysis.md

 You can enhance the Jupyter Notebook to analyze the CDN logs based on your requirements.

-## Optimize CDN cache configuration
+## Optimizing CDN cache configuration

 After analyzing the CDN logs, you can optimize the CDN cache configuration to improve the site performance.
 The AEM best practice is to have a cache hit ratio of 90% or higher.